Category: Story

 How to Compress JPG Files: The 2026 Guide to Faster Loading and High Quality

-High-resolution photos from modern smartphones or pro cameras often land between 5MB and 10MB.
-Simply hitting “compress” on these giant files usually isn’t enough for the web.
-To get down to a target size like 100KB without making the image look blurry or “muddy,” you need a two-step strategy.
+High-resolution photos from modern smartphones and professional cameras typically range from 5MB to 10MB.
+Simply hitting “compress” on these files is rarely sufficient for web optimization.
+To reach a target size like 100KB without introducing blur or artifacts, a two-step strategy is required.

-According to ShortPixel, forcing a 2000px wide image into a 100KB file without resizing first results in pixelated visuals.
-The “Double-Punch” method fixes this by handling the dimensions before the data.
+According to ShortPixel, forcing a 2000px wide image into a 100KB file without resizing first produces visibly pixelated results.
+The “Double-Punch” method solves this by addressing dimensions before data.

 The 2-step process: Resize then Compress